Skip to content

 Download Checklist now

-A Teams Workspace or Teams team is always created when there is a concrete purpose it is to fulfil or a concrete project is started.
+A Teams Workspace is created when there is a concrete purpose, such as a project or initiative.

 Regardless of whether a project lasts a few weeks or many months, as long as employees use the team and the goal has not yet been reached, the team is in this active phase.